World War II

 WORLD WAR II INFANTRY COMMANDING OFFICER EXPERIENCES REPORTS

-World War II: Infantry Commanding Officer Experiences Reports - 4,905 pages of reports covering personal experiences of commanding officers during combat in World War II, archived on CD-ROM.
+World War II: Infantry Commanding Officer Experiences Reports - 4,905 pages of reports covering personal experiences of commanding officers during combat in World War II,.
 The Infantry School at Fort Benning began collecting academic monographs from company commanders soon after the end of World War II, to record their personal combat experiences.
 Reports include lessons learned, analysis, and criticisms.
 Covers operations in all theaters of operations.
 Interviewees include company commanders, platoon leaders, squad leaders, captains, rifle platoon leaders, and mortar platoon leaders.

 WORLD WAR II JAPAN OCCUPATION PLANS